‘We have a child who’s choking’: Family wins $8M verdict against Jacksonville day care

 - Oops!Something went wrong.Please try again later.

-The family of Bentley Kinser won an $8 million verdict against a Jacksonville day care following a choking incident at the school.
+Braxton Kinser’s family won an $8 million verdict against a Jacksonville day care following a choking incident at the school involving his son.

-Today, Bentley looks like a happy and healthy four-year-old boy, but his father told Action News Jax’s Ben Becker all is not what it seems.
+Today, his son looks like a happy and healthy four-year-old boy, but his father told Action News Jax’s Ben Becker all is not what it seems.

 >>> STREAM ACTION NEWS JAX LIVE <<<